Phonological awareness, phonemic awareness vs phonics

 - Phonics: the awareness of sound and text

-The same letters can make different sounds (like “ch” can be a chair, choir)
+- But, the letters don’t map directly to the sounds.
+In fact, the same letters can make different sounds (like “ch” can be a chair, choir).

 Remember that English does not have a “one letter one sound” relationship.
-Letters can make many different kinds of sounds, actually.
+Letters can make many different kinds of sounds.
+This basic fact explains the need for different terms that accurately describe various sound skills.

 What is a Phoneme?

-Can be represented by a letter or a cluster of letters (sh makes shhh)
+It can be represented by a letter or a cluster of letters.
+For example, /sh/ makes shhh soud.

-We segment the words into its phonemes and we blend the sounds back together to help students read
+Phonemes are very important for early readers.
+Often, we segment the words into their phonemes and we blend the sounds back together to help students read.

 What is Phonological Awareness?